appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/export-build-artifacts.md

 :::caution

-When a step in the Appcircle pipeline encounters an error, the pipeline automatically **stops** and moves to the **Export Build Artifact** step.
-This step exports all artifacts and build logs, making them available for download, so it is essential that it functions correctly.
-By default, this step is set to **Always run this step even if the previous steps fail**.
-However, if you add this step to the pipeline **manually**, this setting will **not** be enabled.
-If you've **removed** and **re-added** this step in the pipeline, ensure that this setting is **enabled**.
-Otherwise, artifacts and build logs from failed pipelines will **not** be available for **download**.
+If you use the **Default Workflow** templates, the option "**Always run this step even if the previous steps fail**" is already enabled for the **Export Build Artifacts** step by default.
+However, **if you want to ensure that the build log and any extracted artifacts are available even if the pipeline fails, you need to turn on this option.**

 <Screenshot url='https://cdn.appcircle.io/docs/assets/exportToggle.png' />